mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 # 5. To do list
 - Check if menu extensions to support the new features can be added to Solex
 - Work on a mod to fit the HERO5/6/7 into the Solo gimbal (someone need to sponsor a broken or trashed gimbal to try out the modding)
-- Inquire actual Gopro settings for video/photo mode, video format,
+- Inquire actual Gopro settings for video/photo mode, video/photo format.